jackyzha0/jackyzha0.github.io/content/thoughts/identity.md

 	- original web was designed to be read-write
 		- the little scraps of agency we have left are in the gardens that we can tend to and choose what grows there
 		- thats our little personal site
-	- "A website creator becomes both author and architect simultaneously.
-There are endless possibilities as to what a website could be.
-What kind of room is a website?
-Or is a website more like a house?
-A boat?
-A cloud?
-A garden?
-A puddle?
-Whatever it is, there’s potential for a self-reflexive feedback loop: when you put energy into a website, in turn the website helps form your own identity."
-(Laurel Schwulst in https://thecreativeindependent.com/essays/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/)
 	- ive been thinking heavily about what it means to represent yourself online
 - digital identity, broadly: https://generative-identity.org/human-identity-the-number-one-challenge-in-computer-science/
 	- gordon brander: https://subconscious.substack.com/p/soulbinding-like-a-state?s=r&curius=1294